-Ender's Shadow: Bean's nemesis Achilles thinks that Joseph Stalin was promoted by Vladimir Lenin then imprisoned and killed him, when in reality Lenin died of a stroke while urging his followers to not put Stalin in charge.
+Ender's Shadow: Bean's nemesis Achilles thinks that Josef Stalin was promoted by Vladimir Lenin then imprisoned and killed him, when in reality Lenin died of a stroke while urging his followers to not put Stalin in charge.
 His mistaken belief may be due to his own lack of schooling coupled with his desire to become a dictator twisting his memory of history.

 An in-universe example from Fear and Loathing in Las Vegas, when the police drug 'expert' tries to explain why a marijuana cigarette is colloquially referred to as a "roach".